cdUAH/mpstat_log/README.md

 # mpstat_log README

-*Built by cdUAH, 3/2025.
+*Built by cldeitzler, 3/2025.
 Use, edit, and modify as needed with proper crediting.
-Last Edit: 3/20/2025*
+Last Edit: 4/13/2025*

 This script combo allows you to monitor and log CPU usage, and then process and visualize it using MatPlot.
 From the user perspective, you'll need to make a few edits to the code depending on your system.
 I hope to later add a